Where Should You Start to Get a Home Loan?

 Online Rate Quotes

-Can you rely on rate quotes you see on broker and lender websites?
+Can you rely on instant rate quotes on broker and lender websites?
 NO.

 The fact is that rates change all day long.
 When you request a quote, a data sifter compiles all of the rates available at that moment.
 In the best case scenario, what you see in the results display is the best, most unattainable rate.
 In the worst case, you might see bogus information designed to mislead people.